dartmouth-cs52-16x/16X-git-map/README.md

 ```

 #### Basic guidelines
-- Try to use "git rebase" commands when possible rather than "git merge", so we
+- Try to use `git rebase` commands when possible rather than `git merge`, so we
 can have a cleaner and more linear Git commit history (that said, merge commits do have their place).
 - Use local branches to do most of your more involved work (this also lets you
   quickly switch between different features, or pause work on a feature to work on a bug fix).